AnyStatus plugins are now open source!

 Plugins can be decorated with attributes such as DisplayName, Category and Description.

-A class that defines the plugin.
+A widget class that defines the plugin.

-A class that handles monitor health checks.
+A class that handles the health checks.